-7:25 beat on that house - This is a fierce testing of that house.
+7:25 BEAT AGAINST THAT HOUSE - This is a fierce testing of that house.
 This includes the final test, death itself.
-(TLSB)

-7:26 on the sand - Unless grounded in the Word of God and Christ himself, a man's life is nothing but sin.
+7:26 ON SAND - Unless grounded in the Word of God and Christ himself, a man's life is nothing but sin.

-7:27 great was the fall - Overwhelmed by the spiritual storms of life, he perishes.
-(TLSB)
+7:27 GREAT CRASH - Overwhelmed by the spiritual storms of life, he perishes.